Online music storage firm MP3tunes files for bankruptcy

 Online music storage firm MP3tunes Inc filed for bankruptcy in a U.S. court, following its prolonged run-in with music publishing giant EMI Group over copyright issues, court filings showed.

 MP3tunes is a so-called cloud music service that lets users store music in online "lockers."
-Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O) and Google Inc (GOOG.O) have similar cloud services.
+Amazon.com Inc, Apple Inc and Google Inc have similar cloud services.

 EMI's lawsuit against MP3tunes and its chief executive, Michael Robertson, is part of the music industry's efforts to stop websites from letting people download and share music online without paying for it.
 Fourteen other record companies and music publishers were also part of the copyright case that was filed in 2007.